falkr/tbl/pages/module.md

 "That’s a nice idea, but it just doesn’t work in my course" is something all of us have thought or said at some point.
 We will therefore also spend time to figure out what is “so special” about your course, and try to make TBL work for you.
 But the goal of this module is not that everyone ends up using TBL.
-Some will, and some won’t.
-Instead, the goal is to make you see how TBL works, as it helps you to understand more about teach- ing and learning, and will provide you with more critical reflection and the skills to change.
+Instead, the goal is to make you see how TBL works, as it helps you to understand more about teaching and learning, and will provide you with more critical reflection and the skills to change.